• Skip to primary navigation

 The seasoning used for these fries also tastes delicious with these other types of fries:

-• Sweet potatoes fries - Sweet potato fries are slightly sweeter and healthier than regular French fries.
+• Sweet potatoes fries - Sweet potato fries are slightly sweeter than French fries.

 • Waffle fries - Waffle fries are dense yet still crispy like regular French fries.